 - Theano is a Python package that defines multi-dimensional arrays similar to NumPy, along with math operations and expressions.
 It supports all architectures.
 The library also optimizes the use of GPU and CPU.

 - TensorFlow is one the most popular tool used and developed by Google with over 16000 commits and 700 contributors is a widely and blindly used library.
-Since it is an open-source library, most of the developers find this tool the most proper for creating a machine learning model.
+Since it is an open-source library, most of developers find this tool the most proper for creating a machine learning model.
 It is their multi-layered nodes system that enables quick training of artificial neural networks on large datasets.

 - Keras is also an open-source library for building Neural Networks at a high level of the interface.
 It uses Theano or TensorFlow as its backends.
 It is totally written in pure Python with high-level implementations, modular, and extendable.